harshil1827/FOODIE/README.md

 # FOODIE
 FOODIE is a MERN stack application for food ordering.
-It allows users to browse restaurants, view menus, and place orders online.
+It allows users to  place orders online.

 <h1>Prerequisites</h1>